metomi/rose/sphinx/tutorial/cylc/runtime/configuration-consolidation.rst

          {% set API_KEY = 'd6bfeab3-3489-4990-a604-44acac4d2dfb' %}

-      Next replace the key where it appears in the suite with ``{{ API_KEY }}``:
+      Next replace the key, where it appears in the suite, with ``{{ API_KEY }}``:

       .. code-block:: diff